Ames Shovel Shop: Recent history

 As of early 2009, the main shop complex was the subject of a redevelopment proposal that would significantly alter the site with the demolition of several historic structures and the construction of new residential buildings.
 In 2008, the site was designated as one of the most endangered historic places in the state by Preservation Massachusetts advocacy group.

 The northernmost building, the 1870 handle shop is currently occupied by the local YMCA, and is not part of the redevelopment proposal.
 The abutting Richardson-designed Old Colony Railroad Station is currently occupied by the Easton Historical Society.
 The railroad station sits on a short remaining section of track that runs along the Shovel Shop property only.
 However, the abandoned rail corridor is currently under consideration for expansion of the MBTA commuter rail line from Stoughton to Fall River and New Bedford.

 As of September 2014, the site has been redeveloped into apartment housing and is now renting apartments.
 It has undergone considerable redevelopment, while keeping the historic aspect of its buildings.
 Signs describing the various buildings and their history are in place.
 There are many walking paths in the area.

-The railroad station is under consideration for reopening as part of the South Coast Rail project, which would bring commuters from New Bedford and Fall River through Taunton to the current Stoughton station, running through Back Bay station in Copley Square to South Station, Boston.
+The historic North Easton station and former Dighton and Somerset Railroad right-of-way is proposed for Phase 2 of the South Coast Rail project, which would extend the MBTA Commuter Rail's Stoughton Branch to meet the Phase 1 route at East Taunton station, with through-running to New Bedford and Fall River by 2030.